Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 # Code usage

-Assuming you have ROS installed and some rosbags at hand for the training :
+Assuming you have ROS Noetic installed and some rosbags at hand for the training :

-1- Go in the parameters `params` and set up all the variable following your preferences or your hardware configuration
+1- Go in the parameters `src/params` and set up all the variable following your preferences or your hardware configuration

 2- setup the packages of parameters running `scripts/install.sh`